ktrieu/new-website/blog/tax-guide.md

 I'm not a crypto expert but this seems to include everything you might think of as "crypto", including Bitcoin, Ethereum, NFTs, and various shitcoins.

-They want you to check "yes" if you received digital assets as payment, for mining, or as a gift, or if you sold them.
+They want you to check "yes" if you received digital assets as payment, for mining, as a gift, or if you sold them.
 Selling, by the way, is a pretty broad definition, including selling for money, for things of value like property, and for other digital assets.

 If all your crypto activity is covered by these three exceptions, then you can check "no":